Chaitalykundu/Core-Subject/Snowflake/01-Introduction/03-Edition.md

   - Materialized view
   - Search Optimization
   - Column & Row level security
-  - Database failover and failback (applicable for Business critical & VPS)
+  - Database failover and fallback (applicable for Business critical & VPS)

-- Snowflake standard edition does not get 24 hours early access to new weekly release
+- Snowflake standard edition does not get **24 hours** early access to new **weekly** release

+- VPS offers height security for organization and include all features as Business Critical editions.
+But completely separate snowflake environment.

+- VPS is designed for financial institutes or for such highest security use cases.

+- Each snowflake is hosted in a single region.
+If you want to use snowflake for multiple regions, you must maintain a snowflake account for each of the desired account.

+- Each snowflake account is different and independent from the other account

+- Besides compute and storage, snowflake also charges for Cloud Services and Data Transfer cost if applicable (Data loading from external datalake from other cloud provider)

+- MFA (Multi-factor Authentication) is enabled even for trial edition user and it has to be activated for individual user.

 &nbsp;

+&nbsp;

+# Regions

 - Snowflake supports multi regions across all of the snowflake supported cloud platforms, grouped into **three** global geographic segments
   - North America